Excessive rainfall leads to spill of over 100,000 gallons of wastewater in Jacksonville

 The notice said the immediate area where the spill occurred is being disinfected.

-The notice said persons using private drinking water supply wells located within ½ mile of the spill site or within the potentially affected area should use only water that has been distilled or boiled at a rolling boil for at least one minute for all personal uses including drinking, cooking, bathing, and tooth brushing.
+The notice said people using private drinking water supply wells located within a half mile of the spill site or within the potentially affected area should use only water that has been distilled or boiled at a rolling boil for at least one minute for all personal uses including drinking, cooking, bathing, and tooth brushing.
 The City of Jacksonville’s water supply is not under a boil water notice

 Copyright 2020 KLTV.
 All rights reserved.